BrandonPCollins/my-project-4/README.md

 * The implementation of a private message system, allowing users to interact with one another directly rather than being restricted to the comment section of their posts.
 * Advanced Search Functionality to allow users to filter posts based on keywords or user profiles, rather than just the categories as on the current site.
 * A dark mode for late-night browsing.

 ---

+## Bugs

+* The project initially had a Rich Text Editor for blog posts, with the ckeditor package both installed locally and featured in the requirements.txt.
+However at some point during development, it disappeared.
+I'm not at all sure how this happened, and couldn't manage to bring it back either.
+Rather where it should have been was merely a blank space.
+I have a feeling it has to do with the requirements.txt somehow but can neither prove this nor did my fiddling with that file return the text editor.
+Rather I commented out the field for the moment and restored the standard TextField in my models.py.

+---